 Conduct and record health surveillance in appropriate cases to assess employees’ health regarding exposure to hazardous substances.

 7. Plan for emergencies

 Plan for emergencies to conduct essential procedures in an emergency involving a hazardous substance.

 Provide information, instructions and training for employees and anyone that can be exposed to hazardous substances in the workplace.
-They must be are aware of the substances they are using, the risks associated with exposure to these substances, the precautions they should take and emergency procedures they must follow.
+They must be are aware of the substances they are using and the risks associated with exposure to these substances.
+Most importantly, employees understand the precautions they should take and emergency procedures they must follow.

 Need COSHH Awareness training?

 COSHH training is essential for anyone whose work involves hazardous substances.
 Our online COSHH training helps people to recognise hazardous substances, understand the health risks associated with exposure to the substances and helps them to understand the importance of following correct work practices, including handling, storing and disposing of hazardous substances.
 Training helps to minimise accidents and keep workers safe in their daily activities.